anaismu/anaismu.github.io/README.md

 #### Manchester NLP Group
 \[INVITED SPEAKER] Murat, A. C., "Studying Multimodality in Interactions:Gaze Patterns & Linguistic Progression"
 #### Science Researcher's Night
-\[SCIENCE SHOWCASE] w/ the participation of the CRT-AI, sensatisation of the public to online safety.
+\[SCIENCE SHOWCASE] w/ the participation of the CRT-AI, awareness-raising of the public to online safety.
 Creation of material to be handed to the general public (booklet, stickers and swag) at Trinity College Dublin
 ## Training

 ### IBM Masterclass & Workshop 2024, Trinity College Dublin